 Measure your wax into a spouted heat-safe glass or metal container; a large Pyrex measuring cup works well, so long as you don't intend to use it for food preparation in the future.
 How much wax you'll use depends on the size of the container you're filling.
 Using soy wax chips makes it easy to control how much you melt at once, but some candle makers prefer to cut and melt pieces from paraffin wax blocks.

 Step 5: Heat and Melt Wax

-Heat the wax over a medium-high heat source, such as on a hot plate or in a double boiler, until completely melted to a clear liquid.
+Heat the wax using the double boiler method by suspending the container holding the wax over a pot of simmering water.
+Stir the wax with a spare wood stick until it's completely melted to a clear liquid.
 Do not to touch the hot glass.
-Add a few drops of your favorite candle fragrance oil at this stage, if you like.
+Add a few drops of your favorite candle fragrance oil or color the wax by adding in tinted wax chips at this stage, if you like.

 Step 6: Warm the Jars

 Warm the glass jars just prior to pouring in the liquid wax; doing so will help prevent jump lines in the finished candle.
-To warm them, cover them in a sink or bowl with hot water and remove with tongs when ready to pour wax.
-Dry their insides completely before putting wax in them.
+Submerge uncovered jars in a sink or bowl of hot water and remove them with tongs when ready to pour wax.
+Dry their insides completely.

-Wearing heat-safe gloves, a hot pad or oven mitt, slowly pour the hot liquid wax into the center of the jar, coating the wooden wick and filling the jar to the base of the rim.
+Wearing heat-safe gloves, a hot pad or oven mitt, slowly pour the hot liquid wax into the center of the jar, coating the wooden wick and filling the jar to no higher than 1 inch below base of the rim.
 Allow the wax to completely cool and harden.

 When the candle is cool, trim the wooden wick to 1/3 inch above the wax, and they're ready for use.
 Always keep a burning candle within sight, and use caution when handling the glass containers after a candle has been burning.